 Jeff Konst: Jeffrey Konst, a native of Morganton, North Carolina, has been fishing local and distant waters for two decades now.
-In that time his interest in bass fishing has transitioned to an intense passion for everything trout.
-He’s been fly fishing for 5 years, everywhere from tiny mountain streams on NC 181, to the Gunpowder in Baltimore, MD.
+In that time his interest in bass fishing has transitioned to an intense passion for everything trout, everywhere from tiny mountain streams on NC 181, to the Gunpowder in Baltimore, MD.

 He is a graduate of the University of North Carolina at Chapel Hill (Go Heels!), and forever a student in everything fly-fishing.
 Jeff says “From the first time John took me fly-fishing on a blustery 20℉ October day at Wilson Creek, I knew this was the sport for me.
 I appreciate catching the giant trout available at the Casting For Hope Retreat Center, but my favorite trout to chase are the tiny mountain gems hidden in the headwaters of Western NC and VA.”

 Jeff is now the full time operator/guide/rod-builder/fly-tier for Upper Creek Angler after being handed the reigns by John Zimmerman and Taylor Sharp, after John and Taylor have needed to path more of their time and energy into the non-profit they started together, Casting For Hope.
 Jeff has guided off and on for UCA for several years now and is very excited to pursue this full-time and share his love for fishing with others!

 For those interested in tight-line nymphing, or ready to take the next step in their pursuit of being a better fly fisherman, Jeff is excited to share his knowledge on the skill, and happy to show you how to catch many more fish regardless your skill level!